-

 FAQs

-Proposed Home CCTV Rebate Program
+Home CCTV Rebate Program

 The proposed Home CCTV Rebate Program would provide financial assistance to residents who install eligible CCTV systems on their private properties.
-The proposed structure includes rebates of up to $500 for participants who join the pilot program, or $200 for those who install systems independently.
+The proposed structure included rebates of up to $500 for participants who join the pilot program, or $200 for those who install systems independently.

 Option 1 – Unmanaged Rebate